syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 {% endhighlight %}
 {% endtabs %}

-## ScrollPhysics
+## Setting scroll physics for scroll bars

-SfDataGrid allows you to change the physics of the scrollable data by using [SfDataGrid.horizontalScrollPhysics](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/horizontalScrollPhysics.html) and [SfDataGrid.verticalScrollPhysics](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/verticalScrollPhysics.html) properties.
+SfDataGrid allows you to set the [ScrollPhysics](https://api.flutter.dev/flutter/widgets/ScrollPhysics-class.html) for horizontal and vertical scrollbars to control how the scroll view should respond to user input.

-N> By default, `horizontalScrollPhysics` and `verticalScrollPhysics` property value is `AlwaysScrollableScrollPhysics()`.
+N> The default values of [horizontalScrollPhysics](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/horizontalScrollPhysics.html) and [verticalScrollPhysics](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/verticalScrollPhysics.html) properties are `AlwaysScrollableScrollPhysics()`.

+The following example shows how to disable the horizontal and vertical scrolling by setting `NeverScrollableScrollPhysics()`

 {% tabs %}
 {% highlight Dart %}